NREL/reV-tutorial/tutorial_13_rev_in_cloud/README.md

 A common problem you might come across is a violation of the max HSDS task count settings.
 You are, by default, allowed 100 concurrent tasks per node.
 If you exceed this count, you will receive a 503 error.
 You can tell if this is the error by SSHing into the offending node (e.g., `ssh standard-dy-standard-6`), using the Docker logs command on the HSDS server node, and searching the output for 503 errors (`docker logs hsds_sn_1 | grep 503`).
 You can solve this by reducing the number of concurrent processes in the reV configuration file (e.g., reduce `max_workers`) or by adjusting the HSDS parameter in a new `hsds/admin/config/override.yml` file.
 This override file will supercede individual entries in `config.yml` with user-supplied values.
 In our example problem, a `override.yml` file would contain only the line `max_task_count: <task count>` (e.g., `max_task_count: 150`).
 If you run enough sample reV runs, it will probably become clear whether this is a common problem that requires a more fundamental change to your execution control in reV or if it's rare enough that a higher HSDS task count will be suffice.
 The default for this parameter is 100.

-### 6f) Run reV
+### 7) Run reV

 If everything was configured correctly, you should be able to run the example run!
+Here, we are running the reV pipeline so that it monitors progress on the compute nodes (and successful modules kick off subsequent modules automatically) as a background process.

 ```bash
 cd wind/